entiendoNull/expo-modules-london-2025-workshop/module-1.md

 + />
 ```

+> [!NOTE]
+>
-> ✨ **Try it:** After the rebuild completes and your app launches, press the "Hello from JS!" button.
+> 👀 **Try it:** After the rebuild completes and your app launches, press the "Hello from JS!" button.
 Check your console/logs - after a 1-second delay, you should see: `Hello from JS!
 And hello from native code!`

 ## Exercise 6: Build from Xcode / Android Studio